 Signs of poisoning from these seemingly innocent foods often don’t appear for several days.
 However, if you notice that your dog is weak or lethargic and has orange to red-tinted urine, you must urgently take them to the vet.

-Dogs from the Japanese breeds such as Shiba Inus or Akitas are even more sensitive to garlic and onions than other types.
+Dogs from the Japanese breeds such as Shiba Inus or Akitas are even more sensitive to garlic and onions than other most popular dog breeds.

 We love our dogs, and we want what’s best for them, including keeping them away from harmful foods.
 Avoid dairy products; instead of giving your pup a lick of your ice cream, rather dish up some cool ice cubes in a funky new bowl.